IONISx/edx-theme/readme.md

     npm install -g grunt-cli bower

-Then fetch the local depedencies.
+Then fetch and update the local depedencies.

     npm install
     bower install
+    bower update

 Finally, run `grunt` to build the theme’s source files.
 `grunt` will watch for changes and re-build the output automatically.